aytacg26/progressBarForm/README.md

 progress bar will move forward, and if user deletes the value at filed, it will move backward.
 Not completed yet, but will be completed within 2 days (at free times).

+For form, after completion of all validations etc. instead of multi useState, it will be refactored to useReducer.